Pebworth Cube, Number 6

-Inspiration: I paint the things I see around me every day that make me feel good.
-I like small moments of familiar loveliness.
-I aim to make quiet paintings with depth that show a feeling of positive change in my local surroundings, particularly the woodland where I walk my dog.
+Inspiration: I paint small moments of familiar loveliness.
+I aim to make paintings with depth that show a feeling of positive change in my local surroundings, particularly the woodland where I walk my dog.
 I document the changes and like to celebrate them in my work.

-I am so inspired by altering process and experimenting.
+I am so inspired by altering process and experimenting with media and surface.
 I get excited by finding methods and making them my own, changing them up and finding new ways of doing things.
-I like risk and complication to always below the surface in my art as it gives interesting and rewarding results.
-I’m always inspired by how my practice changes according to the space I work in and having just moved into a studio, I’m keen to see the effect this has on the look of my work.
+I like risk and complication to be below the surface in my art as it gives interesting and rewarding results.
+Over the past year I've become really inspired by bringing my methods to more people via workshops and seeing them enjoy using gouache resist technique and make it their own.

-I work in my own version of gouache resist technique, following a series of steps.
-I draw an initial sketch onto robust watercolour paper.
-I add thick gouache paints using brushes or other objects to give a range of marks.
-Once the work is dry, I finely spray Indian ink over the whole piece.
+I work on my own version of gouache resist technique.
+I sketch roughly onto watercolour paper or grounded wood.
+I add thick gouache paints using brushes and other tools to give a range of marks.
+Once the work is dry, I spray fine Indian ink over the whole piece.
 When this is bone dry, I wash the excess ink and gouache away.
 This leaves an impression of the original painting on the paper, sometimes strongly, sometimes more of a ghost image.
 The results are always a surprise.
-During the process I will have scanned the work several times to keep a record of the progress and get giclee prints of at least one other stage.
-I vary techniques regularly and am currently experimenting with grounds and working on wood as a surface I can cut into as part of the process.
+This is the basis of my method but I vary techniques regularly, adding media such as crayon and other resists, metallic leaf and anything else that might be interesting.
+I am currently experimenting with cold wax and oil sticks and different sized and differently textured surfaces.